-- Up your H20 intake: Aim to drink at least 64 ounces of water daily.
+- Up your H20 intake: Aim to drink at least 2 litres of water daily.
 You can add lemon juice and chlorophyll to improve hydration.
 Non-caffeinated, herbal tea like our No.4 Golden Glow Tea is another great option.

 - Eat hydrating foods: In addition to drinking your H20, you can eat it!
 Foods with a high water content such as watermelon (hence the name), grapefruit and cucumber are refreshing and hydrating.

 - Increase healthy fats: Great skin starts from within.
 Combat dryness by adding omega-rich ingredients into your diet.
 Fatty acids help skin retain moisture, making it plump and supple.
 It’s as easy as sprinkling flax seeds on your oatmeal, cooking with olive oil, adding half an avocado to your salad or snacking on a handful of walnuts.

 - Avoid notorious dehydrators: Caffeine, alcohol, foods with a high-sodium content, and processed meats draw valuable water reserves from the body.
 Best to skip ‘em and fill your plate with hydrating and omega-rich ingredients.